respawn-app/FlowMVI/docs/quickstart.md

 !> Don't forget to start your store!
 Store will do nothing unless it is started using the `start(scope: CoroutineScope)` function.
 Provide a coroutine scope with a lifecycle that matches the duration your store should be accepting intents and running background jobs.
-For  [android](android.md) this will be `viewModelScope` for example.
+For  [android](android.md), this will be `viewModelScope`, for example.
 On desktop, you can use `rememberCoroutineScope()`.
-On iOS, provide an application lifecycle scope.
+On iOS, provide a lifecycle scope manually or through a library.

 #### Automatically: